neoviki/python.dev.environment.macOS/README.md

 ## Configuration

-Mention the location to install Python interpretor for your project.
+Mention the location to install Python interpretor for your python application.

 refer: config.sh